-To conform with Law Society guidelines, a conflict of interest check can be carried out via the Global Search Field, before taking on a new Client.
+To help conform with Bar Association and Law Society guidelines, a conflict of interest check can be carried out via the Global Search Field, before taking on a new Client.
 You will then be able to verify that this action has been performed by including a Custom Field in the Matter.

 In this article, you will see (1) how to perform a Conflict Check in Clio and (2) how to note within each Matter that you have carried out this step.

 For additional information on conflict searching, click here.

 The global search field in Clio enables you to search throughout your entire firm.
 This can be a huge asset when conflict searching.